arjunr2/personal-website/docs/index.md

 I am a PhD student at *Carnegie Mellon University (CMU)* under Prof. [Anthony Rowe](https://users.ece.cmu.edu/~agr/).
 My research interests include distributed embedded systems, computer architecture, and operating systems.
+In particular, I am focused on expanding emerging low-level virtualization solutions, like WebAssembly into distributed, cyber-physical systems.
 I completed my B.S in ECE at *UT Austin*, with a focus in Computer Architeture and Embedded Systems.

 I often engross myself in personal projects, hackathons, and product development.
 A notable mention is my senior capstone research project at UT, where we